Bodger.org

 There's not much organization here.
 For the most part, I compose stuff that I think the world might enjoy seeing and then I chuck it into the mess.
 It's all there for your viewing pleasure, if you can find it.

 The older parts of the site have no organizing scheme, but you can browse newer stuff by date.
-Highlights include: My undergraduate thesis, some well-considered prejudices, assorted photos, my résumé, a guide to HTML entities for those who aren't all that curious, an informal graphic design contest, graphics not from contests, screenshots mostly taken while debugging, the bugs I was chasing, A real-life illustration of why I distrust exclamation points, what I carry when I go backpacking, a speech given to a room full of homeschoolers, and some essays about trash recovery, the trouble with community-editable projects, the self-importance of a nonprofit, and a fastidious halophile.
+Highlights include: The obligatory blog section, my undergraduate thesis, some well-considered prejudices, a link feed, assorted photos, my (outdated) résumé, a guide to HTML entities for those who aren't all that curious, an informal graphic design contest, graphics not from contests, screenshots mostly taken while debugging, the bugs I was chasing, A real-life illustration of why I distrust exclamation points, what I carry when I go backpacking, and some essays about trash recovery, the trouble with community-editable projects, and a fastidious halophile.